denzbenz12/Cloud-SOC-Lab-Step-by-Step-Guide-Azure-Microsoft-Sentinel-/README.md

 Sign up for an Azure account (free tier is sufficient).

-Confirm billing and access the Azure Portal.
+Confirm billing and access the Azure Portal. <br>

 2. Create a Resource Group

 In the Azure Portal, create a Resource Group.